soub4i/web-merge/README.md

 # Web Merge

-Declarative client-side web fragment merger using web component APIs :
+Declarative client-side web fragments (apps/files) merger using web component APIs

 ## NOTE
 > EXPERIMENTAL DO NOT USE IN PRODUCTION